material-motion/material-motion/specifications/view_duplication.md

 # Duplicator

-This is the engineering specification for the Duplicator object.
+This is the engineering specification for the Duplicator abstract type.

 A Duplicator creates apparent replicas of visual elements.
 An apparent replica does not necessarily need to be as functional as the original element.